Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-These constraints are similar to those used in \cite{Mat19}.
-At each simulation time step ($t$), the solvers were initialized by setting the control and slack sequences to zeros.
-Moreover, the current state was set as follows:
+At each simulation time step ($t$), the solvers were initialized by setting the slack sequence to zeros.
+The current state vector ${\bf x}_t $ and vector ${\bf y}_t$ for computing the optimal control sequence are described as follows: